seanbaxter/apex/examples/autodiff.md

 * Unary -.
 * sq, sqrt, exp, log, sin, cos, tan, sinh, cosh, tanh, pow and norm functions.

 The call to `autodiff_grad` has distinct compile-time and runtime phases.
-At compile time, the formula is tokenized and parsed; the parse tree is lowered by `ad_builder_t` to an IR called a "tape," and that tape is lowered by `autodiff_codegen.hxx` to code using Circle macros.
+At compile time, the formula is tokenized and parsed; the parse tree is lowered by `make_autodiff` to an IR called a "tape," and that tape is lowered by `autodiff_codegen.hxx` to code using Circle macros.
 At runtime, the independent variables are evaluated and the tape-generated code is executed, yielding the gradient.
 All scheduling is performed at compile time, and there is no runtime dependency on any part of the `libapex.so` library.

 Reverse-mode differentation is essentially a sparse matrix problem.
 Each dependent variable/subexpression is a row in the sparse matrix (an item in the tape) with a non-zero column for each partial derivative we'll compute to complete the chain rule.
 When considered as a DAG traversal, the chain rule calculation involves propagating partials from the root down each edge, and incrementing a component of the gradient vector by the concatenated chain rule coefficient.
 When viewed as linear algebra, the entire gradient pass is a sparse back-propagation operation.